9 Bad Cell Phone Battery Symptoms to Be Addressed Immediately

 If your phone does not turn on after you fully charge the battery, this is one of the signs of a bad cell phone battery.

-If that other device charges normally, your phone’s battery is most likely faulty.
+If that other device charges normally, your phone’s battery is most likely faulty, and you have to replace the phone battery.
 If the other device also won’t turn on, replace the charger.

 3. The Phone Unexpectedly Shuts Down

 You’re probably aware of how inconvenient it is when your phone abruptly shuts down.
-There’s nothing to worry about if this happens while your battery is running low.
+Nothing to worry about if this happens while your battery is running low.

 However, if it continues to happen while you still have a lot of battery life left, you may have a problem that indicates a faulty mobile phone battery.